Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Flammulina populicola

 Description:

-Ecology: Saprobic on the stumps, logs, roots, and living wood of poplars (members of the genus Populus, like quaking aspen and narrowleaf cottonwood) from the Rocky Mountains westward; growing alone, scattered, gregariously, or (more commonly) in clusters; often appearing terrestrial when growing from root systems; late summer and fall (common during monsoon season in the Rockies).
-Collections on aspen from the Great Lakes area should be studied, I believe, as well as collections on Salix from the West Coast and elsewhere; it would not surprise me if these specimens of "Flammulina velutipes" turned out to be Flammulina populicola and resulted in an extension of the range for the species.
+Ecology: Saprobic on the stumps, logs, roots, and living wood of poplars (members of the genus Populus, like quaking aspen and narrowleaf cottonwood); growing alone, scattered, gregariously, or (more commonly) in clusters; often appearing terrestrial when growing from root systems; late summer and fall (common during monsoon season in the Rockies); originally described from California (Redhead & Petersen 1999); distributed in North America from the Rocky Mountains westward; found occasionally in north-temperate Europe, probably as an import with ornamental trees; also documented from China.
+The described and illustrated collections are from Colorado.

-Cap: 1-7 cm; convex, becoming broadly convex to flat; moist and sticky when fresh; bald; orangish brown to yellowish brown.
+Cap: 2–7 cm across; convex, becoming broadly convex to nearly flat; moist and sticky when fresh; sometimes a little hygrophanous; bald; orangish brown to yellowish brown (often darker over the center and paler toward the margin); the margin becoming lined.

-Stem: 2-11 cm long; 3-5 mm thick; equal or larger towards base; tough; pale to yellowish brown or orange brown when young; becoming covered with a dark, brown to rusty brown or blackish velvety coating as it matures.
+Stem: 2–8 cm long; 0.5–1 cm thick; equal, or larger towards base; white to yellowish or pale orangish brown when young; becoming covered from the base upwards with a brown to rusty brown or olive brown, velvety coating; when terrestrial sometimes featuring a long and skinny "taproot" that extends into the substrate.

 Spore Print: White.